 If you visit any of these cities and want to go for dinner in the evening, make a reservation in advance.
 Otherwise, there’s a big chance that you won’t be able to go out for dinner.

-- Gouda bij Kaarslicht: 13th of December 2019, events take place during the entire day, but between 18:30 and 20:00 the Christmas tree will be illuminated at the Markt.
+- Gouda bij Kaarslicht: 16th of December 2022, events take place during the entire day starting at 14:00 and ending at 22:00, but at roughly 19:00 the Christmas tree will be illuminated at the Markt.
 Find the full information, including walking route in Gouda here.

 - Kaarsjesavond Schiedam: 12th of December 2019, 17:00 – 21:00.
 At 19:30 the opening show takes place on the Grote Markt in Schiedam and the Christmas tree will be illuminated.
 Don’t forget to visit the Lange Kerkstraat for great food.

-- Enkhuizen bij Kaarslicht: 21st of December 2019, 17:00 – 21:00.
-From 19:00- 21:00 the street lights in Enkhuizen won’t shine their lights.
+- Enkhuizen bij Kaarslicht: 17th of December 2022, 19:00 – 21:00.
+From 19:00- 21:00 the street lights in Enkhuizen at the ‘t Suud neighbourhood (harbour) won’t shine their lights.
 Instead, candles will be shining throughout Enkhuizen.
 It doesn’t get any more magical than this.
-The starting point is the Westerkerk.

 31. Get your knowledge out and shine bright like a diamond in a pub quiz